kriskowal/q/README.md

 When work on Q began, promises were an academic novelty in JavaScript, unlikely to be adopted much less popular, though obviously full of…promise.
 Callbacks dominated the landscape.
 Q aimed to introduce a technology to JavaScript that had been proven and vetted in languages like E and C♯.
 With four years of incubation, evangelism, education, and feedback, promises became part of the language.
 Every modern browser contains a built-in `Promise` implementation.
 Being able to influence the internet and working on a library used by millions of codebases was an exciting and humbling experience.

-Q isn't going anywhere - the code is still here and bugs will probably be fixed but development has stalled for a few years now.
-You are encouraged to read the code and the explainers to glimpse into the history of the internet.
+Q isn't going anywhere.
+The code is still here and bugs will be fixed but further development has been unnecessary for many years.
+We encourage you to read the code and the explainers to glimpse into the history of the internet.

 # Q